Tatsuya-Nonogaki/export-ADData/README.md

 #### Best Practices and Safety Tips

 - Always verify the target DNPath and perform a test import before running in production.
-- Use `-NoUsersContainer` with caution; placing users or groups directly under the domain root can cause confusion in large AD environments.
+- Use `-NoDefaultContainer` with caution; placing users or groups directly under the domain root can cause confusion in large AD environments.
 Many AD tools and scripts—including some Microsoft tools—do not expect or properly handle such objects.
 - Some group-to-group memberships may fail to register during bulk group import due to the order of records in the CSV.
 In such cases, manual intervention may be required (e.g., remove the failed groups and rerun the import using the same CSV).

 ---